rgerkin/mathiasverraes.github.com/_posts/2013-10-26-pre-merge-code-reviews.markdown

  for their code, let alone others.
 They will not learn from other people's code, and they will adapt their code to the Gatekeeper's comments, without bothering to understand why.
 Avoid when possible.

+- **Total Lockdown**<br>
+One step further than having a Gatekeeper, is taking away everybody's permissions to touch the main repository, and forcing them to use their own forks and send pull requests from there.
+It an be a good measure if the situation is really problematic, but it's a terrible downer for morale.
+Deserved or not, people will feel distrusted.

 - **The Apologists**<br>
 "We don't have time for code reviews."
 Or: "Code reviews do not apply in this project."
-As with all discussions about software quality, there will always be people who feel it's perfectly alright to safe time writing junk first, and then waste huge amounts of it bugfixing and putting out fires.
+As with all discussions about software quality, there will always be people who feel it's perfectly alright to save time writing junk first, and then waste huge amounts of it bugfixing and putting out fires.
 They probably don't write tests either, or refactor code.
 This is a deeper issue that won't be fixed by enforcing code reviews alone.

+- **Cowboys and Hermits**<br>
+Some people don't want their code looked at.
+They write their share, and guard it from others, by making sure they are the only ones working on that area.
+That's unacceptable, and you'll need to figure out why they act this way.

 - **Issue Trackers**<br>
 Many teams discuss issues inside their issue trackers.
 The distance from the actual code is too great.
 GitHub's inline commenting,